Public M&As, Hostile Takeovers and Shareholder Activism

 Brazilian pills generally involve standard by-law provisions, imposing an obligation to make a public tender offer to all shareholders whenever any shareholder’s holding reaches a certain threshold, such as 15 per cent, 20 per cent or 25 per cent of the company’s float.

-In addition, Brazilian companies’ by-laws tend to have accessory provisions designed to ensure the effectiveness of their main defensive clauses, particularly relating to instances in which the public tender offer provided for in the by-laws is required to be made.
-Various companies’ by-laws, for example, provide that shareholders that fail to comply with the defensive provisions will have their shareholder rights suspended, as provided for in article 120 of the Brazilian Corporations Law.
+Furthermore, Brazilian companies’ by-laws tend to have accessory provisions designed to ensure the effectiveness of their main defensive clauses, particularly relating to instances in which the public tender offer provided for in the by-laws is required to be made.
+Various companies’ by-laws, for example, provide that shareholders that fail to comply with the defensive provisions will have their shareholder rights suspended, as provided for in Article 120 of the Brazilian Corporations Law.
 Others set forth maximum voting clauses or restrictions on voting by a single shareholder.
 Standstill agreements are not commonly used, though, most probably due to the restricted role of company’s management on hostile bids – management is required to opine, but may not contract on behalf of shareholders, who may choose to accept or not a hostile offer.